HNLMS De Zeven Provinciën (F802)

 HNLMS De Zeven Provinciën (F802) is the first ship of the De Zeven Provinciën-class air defence and command frigates in service with the Royal Netherlands Navy (RNLN).
 There are three other ships in this class, HNLMS Tromp, HNLMS De Ruyter, and HNLMS Evertsen.
 De Zeven Provinciën is the eighth ship in the Royal Netherlands Navy to carry this name.
 The name refers to the original seven Dutch provinces which together formed the Union of Utrecht.

 She was built by Damen Schelde Naval Shipbuilding (formerly the Koninklijke Schelde Groep) in Vlissingen.
 Her design incorporates stealth technology, as well as advanced radars of Dutch design such as SMART-L and APAR.

 As of December 2009, Commander Hugo L.J.
 Ammerlaan is De Zeven Provinciën's commanding officer.

 Operational history

 On 21 March 2006, the container ship MV Hyundai Fortune suffered a major explosion and massive fire in the aft on-deck container stacks.
 When efforts to control the fire failed, the crew abandoned ship and were picked up by De Zeven Provinciën.

-On 4 April 2006, De Zeven Provinciën along with the destroyer USS Roosevelt responded to MV Dong Won which reported that it had came under rocket attack off the coast of Somalia.
+On 4 April 2006, De Zeven Provinciën along with the destroyer USS Roosevelt responded to MV Dong Won which reported that it had come under rocket attack off the coast of Somalia.
 However, the pirates had already hijacked the vessel and reached Somali territorial waters after threatening the captured crew.
 De Zeven Provinciën and Roosevelt continued to monitor the situation.